Graham Preskett

-Graham Donald Harry Preskett is a British composer and musician who has been active since the early 1970s.
+Graham Donald Harry Preskett (born 26 December 1948) is a British composer and musician who has been active since the early 1970s.
 He appeared on the Mott the Hoople albums Mott (1973) and The Hoople (1974), playing violin on both, and arranging and conducting on the latter.

+Background

 In his autobiography Snakes and Ladders (2016), Whitesnake guitarist Micky Moody wrote of their 1978 album Snakebite:

+Career

+Graham Preskett was a member of the group Development that Colin Young had formed after he left The Foundations in late 1970.
+The group would alternate between the names of The Foundations and Development.

+The 17 January issue Crónica ran the group's picture on page 13 when they arrived in Argentina.
+It also gave the line up as Graham Donald Preskett on violin, Christopher Smith on drums, Roger Cawkwell on saxophone and flute, Colin Young on lead vocals, Jean Alain Roussel on organ and piano and Estephen Bingham (bass).
+Also with them was Rodney Harrod the manager, and Philip Peverley.
+Juan D'Arjenzo appeared to be their technician.
+It was also made known that the group was changing their name to Development.

 Selected works

 Preskett is credited on the following releases: